DevGruGold/DrinkableMVP/README.md

 # DrinkableMVP

-## Description
+## Project Description
-This is a Python project.
+A minimum viable product for the Drinkable project, focusing on core features.

+## Features
+- Core drink recipe functionality
+- Simplified user interface
+- Fast and responsive

+## Technology Stack
+React, Node.js, MongoDB

 ## Installation
-1. Ensure Python is installed.
-2. Run `pip install -r requirements.txt` to install dependencies.
+Clone the repository and run `npm install` followed by `npm start`.

 ## Usage
-Run `python main.py` to start the application.
+Access the MVP version of the Drinkable project via the web interface.

 ## Contributing
-Please fork the repo and submit a pull request.
+Contributions are welcome!
+Please fork the repository and submit a pull request.

-## Author
-DevGruGold AKA Joseph Andrew Lee

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact
+For any inquiries, please contact DevGruGold AKA Joseph Andrew Lee.